FAME USA Is An Empowering Partnership

 FAME is driving the future of the manufacturing industry by building cohesive cooperatives of manufacturers to implement this proven model of skilled training.

-FAME Program FAQs
+FAME Program FAQs for Educators

 Manufacturing today is a dramatic shift from its historical perception.
 Modern manufacturing provides opportunities for creators, makers and collaborators who are designing and building America’s future.
 On average, a career in manufacturing pays more than $84,000 a year in salary and benefits.
 It’s the path to a secure career, with many opportunities to progress and grow.
 Modern manufacturing also provides opportunities to grow into specialties, such as operations, management, technology and engineering.
 New jobs in modern manufacturing extend beyond shop floors and laboratories into offices, state-of-the-art tech centers and even your living room.
 Everything that is made needs smart thinkers and doers to invent, market, distribute and maintain revolutionary products.
 Modern manufacturing is what you make of it, and the opportunities are endless.